 Muskin contended that the new legislation infringed on his rights as a property owner to seek appropriate remedy for delinquent renters.
 He also claimed that the State’s mandates that he register his ground lease and pay the required administrative fees to the Department of Assessments and Taxation violated his rights under Maryland’s constitution.

 In the case, Charles Muskin v.
 State Department of Assessments and Taxation (422 Md.
-544 (2011)), the Supreme Court of Maryland (formerly the Court of Appeals) ruled in favor of Mr. Muskin, ruling that allowing tenants to extinguish unregistered ground rents is an unconstitional taking.
+544 (2011)), the Supreme Court of Maryland (formerly the Court of Appeals) ruled in favor of Mr. Muskin, ruling that allowing tenants to extinguish unregistered ground rents is an unconstitutional taking.

 The following book may be found at many of the public law libraries in the state.